foxx/foxx.github.io/_posts/2015-01-07-docker-hype.markdown

 There is a sub discussion by [a-ko][68] discussing long term impacts of containerisation, and a detailed technical rebuttal by [markbnj][69], both of which you may find quite useful.

+I'd like to say thank you to everyone who took time to give their feedback.
+It's fantastic to see so many people enjoy my style of writing, and reading responses from several high profile engineers, including those who have [inspired][70] me for many years, has been *very* humbling.

 * Credits to [CYPHERDEN][56] for the cover image, taken from [PewDiePie][57]